U.S. couple formerly held in Qatar sues husband's ex-employer

 Matthew and Grace Huang also charge that MWH Global asked them to relocate to Qatar in 2012 to work on an infrastructure project related to the 2022 World Cup without warning them of hostility they could face as an interracial family living in the tiny Gulf Arab state.

-MWH Global, which according to its website specializes in water and hydropower engineering projects, said in a statement that the company was disappointed in the lawsuit and had provided support to the Huangs following their arrest.
+MWH Global, which according to its website is a "wet infrastructure" firm specializing in water and hydropower engineering projects, said in a statement that the company was disappointed in the lawsuit and had provided support to the Huangs following their arrest.

-"We contributed hundreds of thousands of dollars toward the cost of Matt's criminal defence including retaining legal and medical experts in the U.S. to bolster the legal defence in Qatar," the Colorado-based company said.
+MWH Global also said that Matthew Huang did not respond to its attempts to contact him following his release from prison in November 2013 and chose to resign rather than return to work.

 The Huangs were arrested in January 2013 after an autopsy found their 8-year-old daughter, Gloria, died of dehydration and cachexia, an irreversible loss of body mass.
 The couple said Gloria suffered from malnutrition-related diseases since they adopted her from Ghana at age 4.